lee-blake/CME-Commitment-to-Change/Documentation/Development.md

    - Python is not included by default in Windows or Mac, so it must be downloaded and installed from: https://www.python.org/downloads/
    - To check if you have Python installed, type `python --version` into a Command Prompt.
 If Python is installed correctly, this command should return the currently installed Python version.
    - Download the latest Python version that is supported by Django.
 We are currently using Django version 4.2, so Python version 3.11.6 is the latest supported version.
-     - You can check Python/Django version compattibility here: https://www.python.org/downloads/
+     - You can check Python/Django version compatibility here: https://www.python.org/downloads/

 2. Install Python